-Environmental mats must be used by all competitors to prevent the discharge of fuel, oil, cleaning fluids, degreasants, cooling and brake fluids from contaminating the ground.

-- b) The power washing of motorcycles is not permitted at Grass Track events. - c) Competitors and their teams must make use of the containers provided by the organiser for the disposal of oils and other waste material.
+- Environmental mats must be used by all competitors to prevent the discharge of fuel, oil, cleaning fluids, degreasants, cooling and brake fluids from contaminating the ground. - b) The power washing of motorcycles is not permitted at Grass Track events. - Competitors and their teams must make use of the containers provided by the organiser for the disposal of oils and other waste material. - d) The ACU Environmental Code must be respected. - e) Environmental mats must be used by all machines placed in a Parc Ferme.

-All motorcycles and protective clothing must be presented to the Technical Official for examination before the start of any practice, or at any time during the meeting as may be required by the Clerk of the Course, to ensure that they comply with the requirements of the regulations.
+All motorcycles and protective clothing must be presented to the Technical Official for examination before the start of any practice, or at any time during the meeting as may be required by the Clerk of the Course or Senior Technical Official, to ensure that they comply with the requirements of the regulations.
 Spokes on all wheels must be accessible during technical control.
 Any machine involved in an accident must be presented to Technical Control for re-inspection before being ridden again at the meeting.
 Youth - protective clothing must be worn by competitors when presented for Technical Control.